Why a Healthy Ego Is A Good Thing [7 Benefits]

 Intelligence, as we see it here in the physical realm, is based on how good we are at solving problems in 3-D and how easily we can learn things in this reality.

-Ego, in other words, is considered to be the human personality.
-It is from this mind we often judge a person.
-In some parts of the New Age Movement, however, the ego is often looked down on as something we should minimize as much as we can.
+In other words, the ego is considered to be the human personality.
+It is from this mind that we often judge a person.
+In some parts of the New Age Movement, however, the ego is often looked down on as something we should minimize as much as possible.

 The ego is seen as something unwanted and undesirable.
 Instead, the New Agers want to develop the multidimensional or the subconscious mind (I will use the two interchangeably from here on).